 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers", which was amended in December 2016 with ASU 2016-20, "Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers."
 These ASUs supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the Codification.
 The core principle of these ASUs are that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standards are effective for annual reporting periods beginning after December 15, 2017.
-The Company is continuing to evaluate the impact of the ASUs on the financial statements and related disclosures.
+The Company has completed its evaluation of the anticipated effects that these ASUs will have on the financial statements and related disclosures.
 The Company has conducted a comprehensive scoping exercise to determine the revenue streams that are in the scope of these updates.
-Preliminary results indicate that certain noninterest income financial statement line items contain revenue streams that are in the scope of this update.
-Preliminary findings indicate that there may be some changes in the presentation of certain revenues and expenses based on the principal versus agent guidance within these updates; the materiality of these changes is still being assessed.
-The Company plans to adopt the standards beginning January 1, 2018 and expects to use the modified retrospective method of adoption.
+Results of that exercise indicate that certain corporate finance and underwriting fee financial statement line items contain revenue streams that are in the scope of this update.
+The Company's findings indicate that there will be prospective changes to the presentation of underwriting fees and corporate finance fees, which will be shown on a gross basis on its statement of comprehensive income.
+This change will result in higher revenues and expenses being reported and will not affect net income.
+Cumulatively, estimates indicate that approximately \$17 million in expenses will be reported as other expense rather than be netted against revenue in 2018.
+The Company has adopted the standards beginning January 1, 2018 and used the modified retrospective method of adoption.
+The cumulative effect of applying these ASUs was recognized as a \$711 thousand adjustment to the January 1, 2018 balance of retained earnings.